HenriVDD/henrivdd.github.io/index.md

 	My PhD focuses in the study of cognitive biases at play in value based decision making in different tasks and population.

     * The first project was an investigation of the so-called negativity bias in patients suffering from major depressive disorder.
 The clinical population was compared to a matched control group in a reinforcement learning task.
-Both behavioral and computational results showed a context dependence in the clinical population with a general tendency toward a negativity bias that displayed with a stronger learning rate for punishement than for reward ([Vandendriessche & Demmou 2022](https://doi.org/10.1017/s0033291722001593)).
+Both behavioral and computational results revealed a context dependence in the clinical population, showing a general tendency toward a negativity bias.
+This bias manifested with a stronger learning rate for punishments than for rewards ([Vandendriessche & Demmou 2022](https://doi.org/10.1017/s0033291722001593)).
-    * My second study is the design and exploration of a new multi-outcomes two-arm bandit task involving a random reward selection process.
-This study aims at investigating how people process multiple outcomes for one single option but also how they learn despite the random reward selection process.
-This study includes behavioral experiment online and in lab, eyetracking and computational modelling.
+    * My second study focuses on designing and exploring a new multi-outcomes two-arm bandit task that involves a random reward selection process.
+This study aims to investigate how individuals process multiple outcomes for a single option and how they learn despite the random reward selection process.
+The study includes online and in-lab behavioral experiments, eye-tracking, and computational modeling.
-    * A third part of my PhD is a collaborating modelling investigation with Maëva L'hotellier (research engineer in the team) on an online follow-up of my first project.
-The main objective is to better characterize the task and the effect obtained in the [Vandendriessche & Demmou 2022](https://doi.org/10.1017/s0033291722001593) paper thanks to a bigger and more naturalistic sample, allowing us to implement a more robust modelling approach with more complex models.
+    * Another aspect of my Ph.D. involves a collaborative modelling investigation with Maëva L'hotellier (research engineer in the team) on an online follow-up of my first project.
+The main objective is to better characterize the task and the effect obtained in the [Vandendriessche & Demmou 2022](https://doi.org/10.1017/s0033291722001593) paper.
+This approach allows us to implement a more robust modeling strategy with more complex models, thanks to a bigger and more naturalistic sample.

 **2019 - 2021**
 :   **Research engineer: Laboratoire de Neuropsychologie Interventionnelle (NPI), (ENS, Paris.
 AP-HP Henri Mondor Hospital.
 Creteil)**

-    * Design and implementation of IT solutions for the different lab projects in close interaction with the NPI project manager.
+    * Designing and implementing IT solutions for various lab projects in close collaboration with the NPI project manager.
-    * Development of cognitive tests in collaboration with NPI researchers for clinical research on neurodegenerative conditions such as Parkinson and Huntington's disease.
+    * Collaborating with NPI researchers, I contributed to the development of cognitive tests for clinical research on neurodegenerative conditions, including Parkinson's and Huntington's diseases.
-    * Technical support, data analysis, data management and statistical analysis on clinical research project for the French National Reference Centre for Huntington's diseases.
+    * Providing technical support, conducting data analysis, managing data, and performing statistical analysis for clinical research projects at the French National Reference Center for Huntington's diseases.
-    * Management and implementation of cognitive tests in collaboration with external stakeholders of the lab.
+    * Managing and implementing cognitive tests in collaboration with external stakeholders of the lab.

 **2014 - 2019**
 :   **Engineer manager of a scientific platform: Département d’Études Cognitives (ENS, Paris)**

-    * Management of the experimental platform for adult testing of the Département d’Études Cognitives.
+    * Overseeing the management of the experimental platform for adult testing at the Département d’Études Cognitives.
-    * Technical maintenance of the platform (computers, software, Eyetrackers, EEG...)
+    * Conducting technical maintenance of the platform, which includes overseeing the upkeep of computers, software, Eyetrackers, EEG, and other associated equipment.
-    * Engineering support (data collection, experiments designing, analysis) on strategic and innovative projects for the department.
+    * Providing engineering support, which encompasses tasks such as data collection, experiment design, and analysis, particularly for strategic and innovative projects within the department.
-    * Organisation and moderation of meetings to organise the management of the experimental platform inclunding researchers from every lab.
+    * Organizing and facilitating meetings to coordinate the management of the experimental platform, bringing together researchers from each lab for fair and effective collaboration and communication.
-    * Development and maintenance of IT solutions dedicated to optimising the operation of the experimental platform
+    * Developing and maintaining dedicated IT solutions aimed at optimizing the operational efficiency of the experimental platform.

 Education